 What is healthcare information?

-Healthcare information is information that has been provided by a doctor, psychiatrist, psychologist, social worker or registered nurse or another person involved in the provision of care for a persons' physical or mental health or wellbeing.
+Healthcare information is information provided by a doctor, psychiatrist, psychologist, social worker, registered nurse or other healthcare professional who has been involved in caring for you in a way related to your physical or mental wellbeing.

 Why has the agency refused to give me direct access to my healthcare information?

-The agency has refused to directly provide you with healthcare information in the requested documents because it has formed the view that giving it to you directly would be contrary to your best interests because it might be harmful to your physical or mental health or wellbeing.
-However, the agency has decided that you may be able to access the healthcare information through your doctor, for example.
+The agency has refused to give you direct access to your healthcare information directly because it believes that doing so might be harmful to your physical or mental health or wellbeing.
+However, the agency has decided that you may be able to access the healthcare information through a healthcare professional, such as your doctor.

-The agency's decision notice will outline detailed reasons why the agency has formed this view.
+The agency’s decision notice will explain why they formed this view.

 Who can make the decision to refuse me direct access to my healthcare information?

 The decision to refuse direct access to healthcare information can only be made by the principal officer of the agency (ie, the most senior person, such as the Chief Executive Officer or a department’s Director-General) or by an appropriately qualified healthcare professional who was appointed by the principal officer.